 The Dynamic Ecosystems and Landscapes Lab is located in the Dept. of Environmental Science and Management at Portland State University.
 We are a part of the School of the Environment.
 Our lab includes faculty, research scientists, and graduate students.

-To address these questions, we seek to understand the processes that drive forest ecosystem responses and influence landscape-scale change.
-We use the concepts and theories from landscape ecology and forest ecology to develop the fundamental science required to understand how landscapes change.
+To address these questions, we seek to understand the primary drivers that dictate forest landscape change.
+We use the concepts and theories from landscape ecology, forest ecology, and ecosystem ecology to develop the fundamental science required to understand how landscapes change.
+Social science is also an emerging contributor to our research approach as local knowledge and actions and networks are pivotal to understanding potential futures.

 synthesize broad-scale data to test these concepts and theories.
 From